 After the conference, authors of contributed papers will have the opportunity to submit an improved/enhanced version of their work, still based on their presentation content.
 These submissions will be considered for publication in a special issue of the Journal of Quantitative Spectroscopy and Radiative Transfer, after undergoing a new review process.

-All authors are expected to send their contributed papers or abstracts (for posters) in camera-ready format (in pdf and as a MS-Word document) electronically.
-The guidelines for preparing camera-ready papers can be found on the Symposium website, http://www.ichmt.org/rad-19.
+All authors are expected to send their contributed papers or abstracts (for posters) in a camera-ready pdf format.
+The guidelines for preparing camera-ready papers can be found in the Guide for Authors section.

 LOCATION & ACCOMMODATION